ingogriebsch/spring-hateoas-siren/README.md

 }
 ```

-#### Example: Serialize an EntityModel wrapping an EntityModel wrapping a pojo and having some links
+#### Example: Serialize an entity model wrapping an entity model wrapping a pojo and having some links
 _A sample person object_
 ```
 class Person {